 “I danced my heart out,” she explains of the audition.
 “I thought I did a really good job.”

-The choreographer, Maurice Hines, thought she did as well because he complimented her during the audition.
+The choreographer, Maurice Hines, though she did as well because he complimented her during the audition.
 Callbacks were in two days, but the days passed, and she never got a phone call.
 By the time the two days were over, she had accepted the fact that she wasn’t quite right for the show.

 “This is what we were taught, sometimes you can’t control things, this is [a] perfect example of that because I danced very well,” Garcia says, smiling.
 “So maybe there was nothing more that I could do.”